SPARC-FAIR-Codeathon/hubmap-link/README.md

 ## Tracking Development

 Development is tracked on the [Sprint Backlog](https://github.com/SPARC-FAIR-Codeathon/hubmap-link/projects/1).
+A [CHANGELOG](CHANGELOG.md) details the new developments with each release.

 ## Continuous Integration / Continuous Deployment (CI/CD)